green-api/whatsapp-api-client-golang-v2/README.md

 ## Optional parameters

 **Note that functions might have optional arguments, which you can pass or ignore.
-You can use optional parameters, they have similar naming format:**
+Optional parameters are passed as functions into the method's arguments and have similar naming format:**
 ```go
 greenapi.Optional + name of parameter
 ```